 Springtails derive their name from the spring-like structure that allows them to jump.
 They are nuisance pests that prefer high moisture areas where they can feed on decaying vegetation, bacteria, pollen, algae and the like.
 Since they are in search for moisture, Springtails often make their way into bathrooms, kitchens and crawl spaces as well as potted plants.
 Outdoors, they may be found in damp areas such as mulch, leaf piles and logs.
-If Springtails are found, they best way to remove them is to dry out the area of infestation, after which they will leave or die.
+If springtails are found in your house, the best way to remove them is to dry out the area of springtail infestation, after which they will leave or die.
 If the area cannot be dried, then the appropriate pesticide should be applied.

 Scorpions are a nuisance pest that requires medical attention if stung.
 They are two to four inches long, with a stinger at the end of their tail-like structure.
 Scorpions are found primarily in the Southwest and Southern regions of the United States.
 They hunt their prey at night (other insects such as crickets or cockroaches), and during the day hide under rocks, logs and debris, or inside burrows and sandboxes.
 Indoors, scorpions may be lurking in attics, in bathrooms to find water, or even in folded up clothes and blankets.
 A scorpion infestation is controlled by removing materials where they could hide, damp environments, their food source and may require pesticide application.

 Carpenter Bees are a nuisance because of their nesting habits in wood.
 While they prefer, dry, unpainted wood, they will nest in just about any type.
 Carpenter Bees appear similar to Bumble Bees and males lack a stinger.
 They become aggressive when humans come too close, buzzing around a person's face and head.
-To control theses bees, the appropriate pesticides should be applied to woodwork.
+For Carpenter bee control, the appropriate pesticides should be applied to woodwork.

 Fruit flies are named for their tendency to lay their eggs on fruits.
 They are a nuisance as well as potential disease carriers.
 Fruit flies are tan to brownish yellow to brownish black, and measure up to 1/8 of an inch long.
 They are attracted to fresh fruits, vegetables and decaying organic matter.
-To get rid of fruit flies, it is essential to remove their breeding site.
+To get rid of fruit flies and control the fruit fly infestation, it is essential to remove their breeding site.
 If they are entering from outdoors, smaller mesh screens and baited jar traps can be used.
 In other cases pesticides can be used, after which the area should be kept thoroughly sanitized.

 Beetles are pests because of the damage they do to stored household and pantry products, as well as fabrics such as paper and carpet.
-To prevent beetle infestations, it is important to perform proper sanitation methods and storage of products.
+To prevent beetle infestations, it is important to perform effective beetle removal and control activities such as using proper sanitation methods and storage of products.

 Cigarette beetles get their name for their tendency to attack tobacco wherever it is stored.
 They are 1/16 to 1/8 of an inch in size, and light brown in color.
 Along with tabacco, Cigarette beetles attack several items including animal products, coffee, spices, nuts, fruits and vegetables.